Does Washington Get Earthquakes, Tornadoes, or Hurricanes?

 However, that doesn’t mean you won’t experience one or more of the “big” natural disasters in your lifetime.
 Let’s talk about how common they are and if you should expect one near you soon.

-Earthquakes In Washington State
+Other Possible Natural Disasters In Washington State

 Every year the state of Washington is hit by nearly 1,000 earthquakes.
 However, even if you live here you might never have felt one.
 99% of these earthquakes are too minor to be felt by humans and pass by unnoticed.